spidey-169/testnets/celestia_network/blockspacerace-0/ReadMe_BlockspaceRace_BridgeNode.md

 sudo systemctl stop celestia-bridge
 ```

-2. Delete the old data
+2. Delete the old data.

 DON'T delete the old /keys as we need the keys to be the same

 ```